augchan42/augchan42.github.io/_posts/2025-08-03-mem0-aggressive-infer-behavior.md

 2. **Create custom prompts** that match your specific use case and information types
 3. **Test with diverse content** to ensure your prompts aren't too restrictive
 4. **Monitor the fact extraction results** to see what's being filtered out
+5. **Consider the semantic chunking trade-off** when choosing between `infer=True` and `infer=False`

-The goal should be intelligent filtering that enhances rather than hinders your memory management workflow.
+The goal should be intelligent filtering that enhances rather than hinders your memory management workflow, while preserving the benefits of semantic chunking.

 ---